Want to cook green or brown lentils without a recipe? All you need is this lentil to water ratio, which works every time.

 Types of lentils and lentil recipes

-This lentil to water ratio works for cooking brown and green lentils, but the cook time for yellow and red lentils is a bit different.
+This lentil to water ratio works for cooking brown and green lentils, but cooking yellow and red lentils is a bit different.
 Here’s a primer on the different types of lentils and a few examples of recipes to use with each:

 Need more motivation to eat lentils?
 Here are all the Benefits of Lentils.